 There’s one achievement of mine that is going to be the highlight of my year.
-My state recently increased the income level that a person could earn and still receive food.
+My state recently increased the income cap that a person could earn and still receive food.
 Our earlier standard, 185% of the federal poverty level (FPL), was set to change to 300%.
 I found a study that said that an income of 300% FPL was where food insecurity dropped for most people.
 But for people of color, they needed to earn 400% of the FPL before they felt the same effects.
 I helped persuade the group to adopt the higher limit for our entire state.
 We now have the highest income level limit in the country!
 Significantly more people will be able to eat because of a decision made by people the rule will never affect.

 All I had to do was speak up.